JulienZD/website-svelte/src/lib/content/stories/smart-lighting.md

 ---
 title: 'Smart lighting dashboard'
 description: 'A dashboard to control my IKEA smart lamps directly from a web browser.'
-summary: 'IKEA limited the ability to control their smart devices to their [mobile$app](https://play.google.com/store/apps/details?id=com.ikea.tradfri.lighting) and physical remotes.
+summary: 'IKEA limited the ability to control their smart devices to their <a href="https://play.google.com/store/apps/details?id=com.ikea.tradfri.lighting">mobile app</a> and physical remotes.
 Since grabbing my phone each time became tedious, I built a minimal dashboard in which anyone on my local network can control the lamps via their browser.
 Through the use of server-sent events, updates to the lamps are displayed in real-time on each device.
-The communication with the IKEA hub is achieved with the [node-tradfri-client](https://github.com/AlCalzone/node-tradfri-client) library.'
+The communication with the IKEA hub is achieved with the <a href="https://github.com/AlCalzone/node-tradfri-client">node-tradfri-client</a> library.'
 image: '/images/smart-lighting.png'
 onHomepage: true
 order: 1